BSidesSF/bsidessf.github.io/_posts/2016-12-06-cfp-first-round-speakers-announced.md

 ---
-layout: page
+layout: post
-title: "BSidesSF 2017 Call For Papers (Now closed)"
+title: "BSidesSF 2017 CFP First Round Speakers"
-permalink: /cfp.html
+date: 2016-12-06T00:00:00-10:05
 ---

-Thank you to everyone for the 112 CFP submissions we recieved and congratulations to the following speakers selected in the first round!
+BSidesSF Round 2 submissions have closed and we are reviewing the additional submissions.
+The first round accepted 9 talks.
+Congratulations to the first round speakers!

 *Witchcraft Compiler Collection: Towards Programs Self Awareness* by **Jonathan Brossard**